CRM templatesLive comparison

 How is Toggles different from CRM-record-based templates?

 Salesforce templates pull personalization from CRM records and stay within the Salesforce data model.
 Toggles works independently inside Outlook with fillable variables and no CRM dependency.
+It also supports Outlook workflow pieces such as static attachments, subject lines, To, CC, and BCC recipients, signatures, and reviewable drafts.
+That makes it useful when a repeatable email is not naturally a Salesforce record action.

 Can Toggles help teams that still send emails from Outlook?

 Yes.
 Toggles is specifically designed for Outlook.
 Teams that use Salesforce for CRM but still send client emails from Outlook can use Toggles for operational emails that fall outside the Salesforce workflow.
+A Toggle can insert approved content, variables, files, recipients, subjects, signatures, and schedule settings.
+The sender can then review the message before sending from Outlook.

 Does Toggles require Salesforce?